Medically reviewed by Drugs.com. Last updated on May 27, 2019.

 Pneumonia, community-acquired: Treatment of community-acquired pneumonia caused by S. pneumoniae or H. influenzae (including beta-lactamase-producing strains).

-Sinusitis, acute maxillary: Treatment of acute maxillary sinusitis caused by H. influenzae (including beta-lactamase producing strains), S. pneumoniae, and M. catarrhalis.
-Note: According to the Infectious Diseases Society of America (IDSA) guidelines for acute bacterial rhinosinusitis, cefpodoxime is no longer recommended as monotherapy for initial empiric treatment.
+Rhinosinusitis, acute bacterial: Treatment of acute bacterial rhinosinusitis caused by H. influenzae (including beta-lactamase producing strains), S. pneumoniae, and M. catarrhalis.
+Note: According to the Infectious Diseases Society of America (IDSA) guidelines for acute bacterial rhinosinusitis, cefpodoxime is recommended in combination with clindamycin due to concern for pneumococcal resistance.

 Skin and skin structure infections, uncomplicated: Treatment of uncomplicated skin and skin structure infections caused by S. aureus (including penicillinase-producing strains) or S. pyogenes.